-The passing by Parliament of the Refugee Bill dramatically will change resource requirements and capacity building activities.
-Training programmes for government and state institutions are being planned in cooperation with the Refugee Department and could reach up to 1000 officials who deal on a daily basis with refugees and asylum seekers.
+The political process linked to the enactment of the Refugee Bill can also be dramatically enhanced by investing resources in capacity building activities.
+Training programmes for government and state institutions are being planned in cooperation with the Refugee Department which could reach up to 1000 officials who are dealing on a daily basis with refugees and asylum seekers in Kenya.